andrewlye/matcha/README.md

 |:-:|:-:|
 <p align=center><b>Fig 1.</b> Example model outputs for given samples (left) and the loss curve during training (right).</p>

 The Modified National Institute of Standards and Technology (MNIST) dataset consists of 60,000 training and 10,000 testing images of handwritten numeric, and is widely used for to train and test a wide variety machine learning models.
 In this example, we demonstrate how to train a neural network with around 250,000 parameters on a sizeable subset of MNIST.
 Training took 30 minutes on an Apple M1 Pro model, and achieved a test accuracy of 95.30%.
+To replicate this code, please download the dataset [here](https://www.kaggle.com/datasets/oddrationale/mnist-in-csv/data).

 ### Code
 ```Java